jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 - **Custom Platform vs Custom Image (AMI)**
   - Custom Image is to tweak an existing Beanstalk Platform (Python, Node.js, Java...).
   - Custom Platform is to create an entirely new Beanstalk Platform.

+# 18. Configuration Precedence

+- AWS Elastic Beanstalk applies configuration values from multiple sources.
+- When the same setting is defined in different places, **a precedence order determines which value is used**.

+## 18.1.
+Configuration Sources

+- Highest --> Lowest Priority.
+  1. **Settings applied directly to the environment (API / Console / EB CLI)**
+     - Includes recommended values set by the **Elastic Beanstalk CLI**
+     - Example: instance type defined during environment creation
+  2. **Saved Configurations**
+     - Reusable environment configurations stored in Elastic Beanstalk
+  3. **Configuration Files (`.ebextensions`)**
+     - YAML/JSON files inside your application source bundle
+     - Used to define infrastructure and environment settings
+  4. **Default Values**
+     - Provided by Elastic Beanstalk if no other configuration is specified